marekzan/veno/README.md

 ### What’s Working:

+- **Modes**: CLI
 - **Sources**: GitHub
 - **Sinks**: Slack, Google Chat

 ### In Progress:

+- Refactoring the codebase
 - Email as a sink

 ### Planned Features:

+- Allow environment variables in the configuration file (e.g., `${password}`) for sensitive data
 - More sources: GitLab, Bitbucket, Docker Hub, Artifacthub, etc.
 - Additional sinks: Microsoft Teams, Rocket Chat, etc.
 - Scheduling for periodic checks
 - update the current_version field in the configuration file automatically
 - Web endpoint to silence notifications for a specific artifact
+- make notifiers have references to artifacts so that only one message is being sent to the sink for multiple artifacts
+- include alpha, beta, and release candidate versions and allow users to specify which versions to track
 - and many more

 ## Contributing